Does Bigger Mean Better? Comparitive Analysis of CNNs and Biomedical Vision Language Modles in Medical Diagnosis

 \section{Related Work}

-The application of deep learning to medicine has a rich history, spanning numerous data modalities and tasks.
-A prominent area is medical imaging, where CNNs were adapted for tasks such as disease classification, localization, and segmentation \cite{b7}.
+The application of deep learning to medicine has a rich and expanding history, with machine learning now integral to infectious disease prediction, diagnosis, and forecasting, as detailed in recent systematic reviews \cite{wang2025systematic}.
+A prominent area is medical imaging, where CNNs were adapted for tasks such as disease classification, localization, and segmentation \cite{b7,zhang2015thalamocortical}.
 Beyond imaging, machine learning has also been pivotal in predictive modeling using different data modalities.
 For instance, researchers have focused on forecasting Parkinson's disease progression from longitudinal biomarkers \cite{b6}, while others have developed methods to visualize non-linear relationships in genetic and microbiome data to better understand disease associations \cite{zhu2018nonlinear}.
 To facilitate standardized and reproducible research in imaging, benchmark datasets like MedMNIST were introduced, offering a collection of pre-processed medical image datasets for classification tasks \cite{b1}.
 Our work utilizes the PneumoniaMNIST subset of this collection.

 More recently, the field has shifted towards leveraging large-scale, pre-trained models, particularly vision-language models (VLMs) that learn joint representations of images and text.
 The pioneering CLIP model demonstrated remarkable zero-shot learning capabilities by training on vast internet-scale data \cite{b8}, and its foundational architecture has proven highly adaptable to a wide range of specialized content analysis tasks, such as detecting harmful content \cite{b5}.
-This paradigm has been extended to specialized domains, a trend detailed in a recent review \cite{b4}, which surveys the evolution of large language models and multimodal systems in medicine.
+This paradigm has been extended to specialized domains, a trend detailed in a recent review \cite{b4} (see also \cite{su2025applications}), which surveys the evolution of large language models and multimodal systems in medicine.